cilogon/service/README.md

    typically be given to human translators to translate each text string line-by-line.
 The `gettext_php_to_po.php` script uses the AWS Translate API to generate the translated files.
-However, if the resulting translations are "not good", a humam could update the "bad" translations by hand.
+However, if the resulting translations are "not good", a human could update the "bad" translations by hand.
 In this case, care would need to be taken when updating/adding text in the future since re-running the `gettext_php_to_po.php` script would overwrite any manually translated strings.